Planet SciPy

 This is a good book!

-You can't trust ChatGPT for preparation on any certification or exam.
-It's a Big NO if you think you can refer ChatGPT for answering questions in a telephonic interview round.
-Yes I know it's a cheating if you even use Google for the same but wanted to give a WARNING as many people do this and many social media influencers posted on how to leverage ChatGPT for cracking interviews.
+Update: I updated this article with reviews on GPT-4.You can't trust ChatGPT-3.5 for preparation on any certification or exam.
+It's a Big NO if you think you can refer ChatGPT-3.5 for answering questions in a telephonic interview round.
+Yes I know it's a cheating if you even use Google for the same but wanted to give a WARNING as many people do this and many social media influencers posted on how to leverage ChatGPT-3.5 for cracking

 Juan Sebastian Bautista, C.A.M.
 Gerlach and Carlos Cordoba also contributed to this post.